GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![GCP TRANSDUCER](https://user-images.githubusercontent.com/42692077/146647809-970c0ccd-47c6-430c-9c71-9b651bab4bf4.png)

-Please use the tables in **3.0.2 Appendix - Component Wiring** for details on RED, BLACK andYELLOW wire connections to the Arduino.
+Please use the tables in **3.0.2 Appendix - Component Wiring** for details on RED, BLACK and YELLOW wire connections to the Arduino.

 ### *2.0.8 Finish*
 ***